-141 LABOR ECONOMICS History of the American labor movement; objectives, policies, and tactics of labor unions; public policy with respect to labor organizations.
+141 LABOR ECONOMICS Labor as an economic factor: the labor force, wages, productivity, and income.
+Wage and hour legislation, social security, and unemployment insurance.
+The history of the American labor movement.
 Prerequisite: 11-12.
 Three hours.
 Mr. Nadworny.

-143 INDUSTRIAL MANAGEMENT Fundamentals of management decisions in the organization and operation of industrial plants, including production and quality control; plant layout; equipment and maintenance; personnel management and industrial relations.
+143 INDUSTRIAL MANAGEMENT Principles and practices employed in the direction and operation of industrial organizations.
+Techniques of organization and control of operations.
+The personnel function in an industrial structure.
 Prerequisite: 11-12.
 Three hours.
 Mr. Nadworny.